tlo-johnson/devtools/mutt/README.md

 Note: The rest of the one-time setup required has been scripted in `./one-time-setup.sh`.
 Run that file if you feel like an automated setup.

-Symlinks from $HOME need to be set up for the files listed below.
-- `./.mbsyncrc`
-- `./.msmtprc`
-- `./.muttrc`

 Create the expected directory structure for mutt - errors are thrown if mutt does not find the directory structure it expects.
 - `$HOME/mail`
 - `$HOME/.mutt/cache/headers`
 - `$HOME/.mutt/cache/bodies`
-- `$HOME/.mutt/mailcap`
 - `$HOME/.mutt/tmp`

+Symlinks from $HOME need to be set up for the files listed below.
+- `./.mbsyncrc`
+- `./.msmtprc`
+- `./.muttrc`

+Symlink from $HOME/.mutt needs to be set up for the files listed below.
+- `./mailcap`

-You'll need to create directories for each account.
-E.g. `$HOME/mail/toluwani.adesegha@gmail.com`
+You'll need to create mail directories for each account (e.g. `$HOME/mail/outlook`)

 ## Usage
 The following commands can be useful once running